 Data breach notifications becomes mandatory

 Under the GDPR, data subjects must be informed of a data breach if the breach is likely to “result in a risk for rights and freedoms of individuals”.
-Notifications must be sent within 72 hours of the breach.
+Furthermore, notifications must be sent within 72 hours of the breach.

 Right to Access

-Data subjects will have the right to obtain confirmation of if their data is being processed, and find out for what purpose their information is being used.
+Data subjects will have the right to know if their data is being processed.
+They will also be able to find out for what purpose their information is being used.
 Data subjects will have the right to a free copy of their data in electronic form.

 Right to Be Forgotten